khalil-badal/Experiment-3/README.md

 cars_df.head()

 ```
-Display the last five rows of the resulting cars.
+Display the last five rows of the resulting cars.  <br>

 ### PROBLEM 2: Save your file as Surname_Pandas-P2.py